TheGlitchyGuy/speedrun-routes/docs/gen-1/red-blue/catext/no-item-underflow/README.md

 - You can use the runs on the leaderboard for reference [here](https://www.speedrun.com/fr-FR/pkmnrbext?h=Any_No_Item_Underflow&x=mkew5jnk).
 - Watching runs help improve a lot, and can help you understand something you didn't with the guide.
 - Again, this guide is based off runs and [Rosstafari's tutorial](https://www.youtube.com/watch?v=dmIru_VnLgI&t=2s), who was i believe the first to document the entire route, so if you see this, shoutout to you !
+- If you need any help for the run, or don't succeed at a manip without knowing why, the best thing to do is to join the Gen 1-3 PSR discord, post a video of your game with and input display in the channel [rb-category-extensions](https://discord.gg/aqmtaCzFW)and your problem will quickly be solved
 - For now, i wrote everything down, but maybe people will improve this guide.

 ## **HAVE FUN !**